Luno33/static-hosting/readme-assets/getting-started-local-guide.md

 ```
 127.0.0.1 website1dev.com www.website1dev.com
 127.0.0.1 website2dev.com www.website2dev.com
+127.0.0.1 tracking.website1dev.com www.tracking.website1dev.com
 ```

 Doing this, when you'll search on your browser website1dev.com or www.website1dev.com, it will be resolved by your local machine to 127.0.0.1, that is localhost.

+Umami will be just one instance that can serve all of your website.
+To work, it needs it's own subdomain on one of the domains you already own, so choose one of your domain that will be used for the `tracking` subdomain.

+In this case I've chosen the website1dev.com domain to handle the tracking subdomain.

 ## Step 5